-This program is mainly implemented by the staff members of the Human Life Sciences Program, School of Education.
-The program chief (head of the Human Life Sciences Program) is responsible for its implementation.
-The group of teachers in charge will make a plan, implement and evaluate it, and take appropriate action.
-The third-party evaluation and improvement are made by the group of teachers in charge in the School of Education, where they evaluate the degree of attainment of our program and make recommendations.
+This program is mainly implemented by the staff members of the Program in Home Economics Education, School of Education.
+The program chief (head of the Program in Home Economics Education) is responsible for its implementation.
+The group of The third-party evaluation and improvement are made by the group of teachers in charge in the School of Education, where they evaluate the degree of attainment of our program and make recommendations.

-\Refer to the relationship between the evaluation items and subjects in Attachment 3.
+^{}Refer to the relationship between the evaluation items and subjects in Attachment 3.

-\Refer to the curriculum map in Attachment 4.
+^{}Refer to the curriculum map in Attachment 4.